Investigate alerts in Microsoft Defender XDR

 Alerts are the basis of all incidents and indicate the occurrence of malicious or suspicious events in your environment.
 Alerts are typically part of a broader attack and provide clues about an incident.

-In Microsoft 365 Defender, related alerts are aggregated together to form incidents.
+In Microsoft Defender XDR, related alerts are aggregated together to form incidents.
 Incidents will always provide the broader context of an attack, however, analyzing alerts can be valuable when deeper analysis is required.

-Alerts from different Microsoft security solutions like Microsoft Defender for Endpoint, Microsoft Defender for Office 365, and Microsoft 365 Defender appear here.
+Alerts from different Microsoft security solutions like Microsoft Defender for Endpoint, Microsoft Defender for Office 365, and Microsoft Defender XDR appear here.

 From the default alerts queue, you can select Filter to see a Filter pane, from which you can specify a subset of the alerts.
 Here's an example.